schuylermartin45/seegol/README.md

   describes the directives but it makes a clear difference.
 I can now write messages to text video.
 I plan to improve the I/O tools shortly and then move to starting my work with the graphics modules.

+### February 13, 2017
+- My graphics work from the Systems Programming class has been imported and significantly improved.
+Right now only Mode13h is supported but I have laid out the groundwork for other graphics modes.
+User programs (installed via the SeeSH shell interface) must access the graphics hardware through the Graphics Library (GL) package.
+This is actually enforced by design, unlike my work in Sys Prog.